Child Health Coverage and Access to Care

 Investments in Pediatric Research

 Boston Children’s Hospital is represented on the steering committee of the Coalition for Pediatric Medical Research (CPMR), a collaboration of our nation’s leading children’s hospitals and related research institutions.
-Together with the CPMR, we are engaged in legislative and regulatory efforts to increase and better coordinate the NIH funds that are dedicated to pediatric research and to strengthen the next generation of pediatric researchers.
+Together with the CPMR, we are engaged in legislative and regulatory efforts to increase and better coordinate the National Institutes of Health funds that are dedicated to pediatric research and to strengthen the next generation of pediatric researchers.

 If you are interested in getting more information on any of the following federal initiatives, please contact Amy DeLong, Manager of Federal Government Relations, by email or at 617-919-3070.